petermuessig/ui5con17-components-performance/README.md

 The slides explaining the individual steps and providing some background information can be found here on [slideshare](https://de.slideshare.net/PeterMuessig1/ui5con-2017-ui5-components-more-performance)

+## Repository structure

+The repository is organized in 4 branches: master, initial, bootstrap-performance, component-performance.
+If you want to start with the initial project just checkout the branch initial.
+The bootstrap-performance branch includes the takeaways to show-case the optimizations around the bootrapping and the component-performance branch includes the takeaways around tweaking the performance of the component.
+The component performance also shows how to use the Grunt build for non Web IDE scenarios how you can create the preload of your application.

 ## Getting Started

 * Subscribe for a hanatrial account for usage of SAP Web IDE: https://hanatrial.ondemand.com or use your existing account for SAP Web IDE